FIEF-nohell/pix/readme.md

 ## Overview

-`pix` is a Python script that allows you to convert any image into pixel art.
+`pix` is a Python/HTML tool that allows you to convert any image into pixel art.
 It offers the flexibility to use predefined color palettes or create your own for the output image.

 ## Features